-Let me look at another aspect where the recognition of distinctions is important.
-We seem to spend much time talking about what we know – sometimes we want to appear smart and clever.
+Let me look at another aspect where the recognition of distinctions and their expression is relevant.
+We seem to spend much time talking about what we know – sometimes we want to appear smart and intelligent.
 (Oh, it is so hard to be humble.)

-We prefer talking with people of similar lifestyle, who work in the same field or whom we share our hobbies.
+We prefer communicating with people of similar lifestyle, who work in the same field or whom we share our hobbies.
 We want to be understood and appreciated for our achievements.
-There is not much point explaining a tricky manoeuvre you accomplished in a recent game of chess against a shrewd combatant known for his excellent skills if your conversation partner is ignorant about chess.
+There is not much point explaining a tricky maneuver you accomplished in a recent game of chess against a shrewd combatant known for his excellent skills if your conversation partner is ignorant about chess.

 Short is better

 By the way, if you are a non‑chess player, you may have succumbed to the illusion as if I know quite a bit about chess; you may even think I could be a good player.
-Expressing oneself in a distinctive way, using insider terminology creates this impression.
+Expressing oneself distinctively, using insider terminology creates this impression.

 Allow me to produce a little story.
 ‘As soon as the Inuit walks out of his door, (do igloos have doors nowadays?) he sees snow, for most of the year.
 Still, why make so many distinctions?